Ada Lovelace Day Webinars

 Engineering is the science of problem solving, and we have some pretty big problems in front of us.
 So how are engineers tackling the COVID-19 pandemic and climate change?
 And how do they stay focused on the impact of their engineering solutions on people and communities?

-In partnership with STEM Wana Trust, we invite you to join Renée Young, associate mechanical engineer at Beca, Victoria Clark, senior environmental engineer at Beca, Natasha Mudaliar, operations manager at Reliance Reinforcing, and Sujata Roy, system planning engineer at Transpower, for a fascinating conversation about the challenges and opportunities of engineering.
+In partnership with STEM Wana Trust, we joined Renée Young, associate mechanical engineer at Beca, Victoria Clark, senior environmental engineer at Beca, Natasha Mudaliar, operations manager at Reliance Reinforcing, and Sujata Roy, system planning engineer at Transpower, for a fascinating conversation about the challenges and opportunities of engineering.

 Fusing Tech & Art in Games